Learn how to plan a meaningful fall scavenger hunt and picnic, including a free printable scavenger hunt and thoughtful discussion prompts.

-- Explain How to Think Through Shopping: Take the discussion a step further by explaining how to shop properly, checking prices, using coupons, looking for a sale, and buying the off brand.
-Use the off brand juice boxes for the picnic as an example of how easy it is to make smart money choices.
+Take the discussion a step further by explaining how to shop properly, checking prices, using coupons, looking for a sale, and buying the off-brand.
+Use the off-brand juice boxes for the picnic as an example of how easy it is to make smart money choices.

-- Share Your Money Mistakes: Depending on your child’s age, it may be appropriate to discuss money mistakes you’ve made in order to help ensure your child doesn’t end up making the same mistakes.
+Depending on your child’s age, it may be appropriate to discuss the money mistakes you’ve made in order to help ensure your child doesn’t end up making the same mistakes.

-- How Good Credit and Bad Credit Affect You: Again, if they are a little older explain that sometimes you cannot buy what you want if you do not have good credit.
+Again if they are a little older explain that sometimes you cannot buy what you want if you do not have good credit.
 Explain what it takes to manage their credit like not spending more than they have.
-Or explain repair credit if they damage it by making on time payments and paying off debt.
+Or explain repair credit if they damage it by making on -ime payments and paying off debt.